Earshaig Lochans and Lochwood

 Telford also established something of a literary reputation for himself, having been encouraged in early years to take an interest in literature and poetry.
 Tellingly, one of his most quoted works is simply called ‘Eskdale’.

 Telford died at his home in London on 2 September 1834 and was buried at Westminster Abbey.

 Samye Ling - Behind the Scenes at the Monastery

-We have visited Samye Ling often but thought it would be interesting to get more of an inside track while researching this guide, and so we contacted the monastery and a meeting was arranged.
+We have visited Samye Ling often but thought it would be interesting to get more of an inside track while researching the first edition of this guide in 2014, and so we contacted the monastery and a meeting was arranged.
 On the appointed day at the relevant time we turned up.
 ‘We’re looking for Ani’ we said to a group of people sitting chatting in one of the rooms.
 ‘Which one?’ they asked.
 We were stumped.
 We had no idea that ‘Ani’ means ‘aunty’ and is the name by which all of the nuns (for that is how they are described) are known.
 In the event, it turned out our appointment was with Ani Lhamao.
-Originally from Fort William, she has been with monastery for 25 years and now works as the Abbot’s secretary, the Abbot having over-riding responsibility for not just Samye Ling but all organisations associated with it.
+Originally from Fort William, at that time she had been with the monastery for 25 years and was working as the Abbot’s secretary, the Abbot having over-riding responsibility for not just Samye Ling but all organisations associated with it.